 What is expected of me during the Q & A session?

 Given that all the presenters keep to time constraints, there will usually be 25-30 minutes at the end of each panel for questions.
-The chair of your panel will moderate, which means s/he will nominate audience members with their hands raised to ask questions of the presenters.
+The chair of your panel will moderate, which means s/he will facilitate discussion by “calling on” audience members with questions.
 An audience member may ask a specific question directly to an individual presenter or may ask a broader question directed at two or more presenters.
 You may comment on a question not directed specifically at you, although you should let the person to whom it was directed answer the question to their satisfaction first.
 You may also ask questions of your fellow presenters.